 Reconciling Ministries Network envisions a renewed and vibrant Wesleyan movement that is biblically and theologically centered.
-As committed disciples of Jesus Christ, the Reconciling Ministries Network strives to transform the world by living out the Gospel’s teachings of grace, love, justice and inclusion for all of God’s children.
+As committed disciples of Jesus Christ, we strive to transform ourselves and the world by living out the Gospel’s teachings of grace, love, justice, and celebration of all of God’s children.

 The following Strategic Directions will guide Reconciling Ministries Network’s work and priorities over the next year.
 These strategic directions will be considered in developing the organization’s program priorities and annual budget.